 - Take a drive through Boranup Karri Forest.
 Karri is the third tallest tree in the world and the tall pale barked trees, reaching 60 metres or more, dominate the hilly slopes and valleys.
 The Boranup Forest seen today is a regrowth forest and is just over 100 years old.

-- Head underground into one of the six show caves open to the public.
+- Head underground into one of the six show cav.
 You can join a guided tour, or explore on your own.
 Mammoth Cave is also universally accessible.